Home of Pan American World Airways Retired Pilots and Employees

 In order to understand the gravity of global terrorism throughout the 1970s and 1980s, it is important to examine the 1967 six day war between Israel and neighboring Arab countries, the September 1970 hijacking of four airplanes all bound for United States, as a direct result of those hijacking…the subsequent Jordanian civil war also known as Black September(Sep.
 1970- Jul.
 1971), and the Munich Olympic attacks in 1972.
 These topics are discussed in Episode 6. “

-We’re currently working on the newsletter for the April 2024 issue.
-The March 2024 issue is now available in the Members Only section or by mail if you are a paid member.
-You will be receiving the April 2024 issue in the mail in the next couple of weeks.
+We’re currently working on the newsletter for the January 2025 issue.
+The December 2024 issue is now available in the Members Only section or by mail if you are a paid member.
+You will be receiving the January 2025 issue in the mail around the first part of January.
 If you have articles, short stories, vignettes, stories from a book you’ve written, upcoming events, or an obituary, etc., that you would like to see published, please forward them by email to Sue – Click here.

 ______________